Brain and Spine Care

 Jo Ann wanted to be off her seizure medications, so Dr. Singh recommended she try surgery to improve her condition.

-Despite being her first surgery related to her seizure disorder, Jo Ann was not nervous and instead was excited by the possible life that awaited her afterwards.
+Despite being her first surgery related to her seizure disorder, Jo Ann was not nervous and instead was excited by the possible life that awaited her afterward.

 Jo Ann considers the surgery to be a success and has seen improvements to her condition post-recovery.
 However, she is still being treated with seizure medication even after her procedure.